lvgl/lvgl/docs/porting/display.md

 It means in `flush_cb` only the address of the frame buffer needs to be changed to provided pointer (`color_p` parameter).
 This configuration should be used if the MCU has LCD controller periphery and not with an external display controller (e.g. ILI9341 or SSD1963).

-You can measure the performance of different draw buffer configurations using the [benchmark example](https://github.com/lvgl/lv_examples/tree/master/src/lv_demo_benchmark).
+You can measure the performance of different draw buffer configurations using the [benchmark example](https://github.com/lvgl/lv_demos/tree/master/src/lv_demo_benchmark).

 ## Display driver

 Once the buffer initialization is ready a `lv_disp_drv_t` display drivers need to be
 1. initialized with `lv_disp_drv_init(&disp_drv)`
-2. its fields needs to be set and
+2. its fields needs to be set
 3. registered in LVGL with `lv_disp_drv_register(&disp_drv)`

-Note that `lv_disp_drv_t` needs to be static, global or dynamically allocated and not a local variable destroyed if goes out of the scope.
+Note that `lv_disp_drv_t` also needs to be static, global or dynamically allocated and not a local variable destroyed if goes out of the scope.

 ### Mandatory fields
 In the most simple case only the following fields of `lv_disp_drv_t` needs to be set:
 - `draw_buf` pointer to an initialized `lv_disp_draw_buf_t` variable.
+- `hor_res` horizontal resolution of the display in pixels.
+- `ver_res` vertical resolution of the display in pixels.
 - `flush_cb` a callback function to copy a buffer's content to a specific area of the display.
 `lv_disp_flush_ready(&disp_drv)` needs to be called when flushing is ready.
 LVGL might render the screen in multiple chunks and therefore call `flush_cb` multiple times.
 To see which is the last chunk of rendering use `lv_disp_flush_is_last(&disp_drv)`.
-- `hor_res` horizontal resolution of the display in pixels.
-- `ver_res` vertical resolution of the display in pixels.

 ### Optional fields
 There are some optional data fields:
 - `color_chroma_key` A color which will be drawn as transparent on chrome keyed images.
 Set to `LV_COLOR_CHROMA_KEY` by default from `lv_conf.h`.
-- `user_data` A custom `void `user data for the driver..
 - `anti_aliasing` use anti-aliasing (edge smoothing).
 Enabled by default if `LV_COLOR_DEPTH` is set to at least 16 in `lv_conf.h`.
-- `rotated` and `sw_rotate` See the [rotation](#rotation) section below.
+- `rotated` and `sw_rotate` See the [Rotation](#rotation) section below.
 - `screen_transp` if `1` the screen itself can have transparency as well. `LV_COLOR_SCREEN_TRANSP` needs to enabled in `lv_conf.h` and requires `LV_COLOR_DEPTH 32`.
+- `user_data` A custom `void `user data for the driver..

 Some other optional callbacks to make easier and more optimal to work with monochrome, grayscale or other non-standard RGB displays:
 - `rounder_cb` Round the coordinates of areas to redraw.
 E.g. a 2x2 px can be converted to 2x8.
 It can be used if the display controller can refresh only areas with specific height or width (usually 8 px height with monochrome displays).
 - `set_px_cb` a custom function to write the draw buffer.
-It can be used to store the pixels more compactly i nthe draw buffer if the display has a special color format. (e.g. 1-bit monochrome, 2-bit grayscale etc.)
+It can be used to store the pixels more compactly in the draw buffer if the display has a special color format. (e.g. 1-bit monochrome, 2-bit grayscale etc.)
 This way the buffers used in `lv_disp_draw_buf_t` can be smaller to hold only the required number of bits for the given area size.
-Rendering with `set_px_cb` is slower than normal rendering.
+Note that, rendering with `set_px_cb` is slower than normal rendering.
 - `monitor_cb` A callback function that tells how many pixels were refreshed in how much time.
+Called when the last chunk is rendered and sent to the display.
 - `clean_dcache_cb` A callback for cleaning any caches related to the display.

-To use a GPU the following callbacks can be used:
+LVGL has built-in support to several GPUs (see `lv_conf.h`) but if something else is required these functions can be used to make LVGL use a GPU:
 - `gpu_fill_cb` fill an area in the memory with a color.
 - `gpu_wait_cb` if any GPU function return, while the GPU is still working, LVGL will use this function when required the be sure GPU rendering is ready.